 Glossary of Parliamentary Terms

-A group of Senators and Members of Parliament from the same political party.
+A group composed of all Senators and Members of Parliament from the same political party.
+Private caucus meetings are held regularly.

 Clerk of the House of Commons